 Impressive.
 He paid attention.

 Another colleague and I were at a reception the following day.
-I noticed him at the other end of the table, engaging a large man who looked a bit disheveled in a well-worn Minnesota Vikings sweatshirt.
-From a distance, one might pre-judge him to be a former college football player who hadn’t done well in life.
-My colleague paid attention and discovered he was a trial lawyer who worked on behalf of the poor.
+I noticed him at the other end of the table, engaging a man who looked disheveled in a well-worn Minnesota Vikings sweatshirt.
+From a distance, one might pre-judge him as a former college football player who hadn’t done well since those days.
+My colleague paid attention and discovered he was a trial lawyer who worked on behalf of people experiencing poverty.
 Since he wasn’t “at work,” he wore whatever he felt like to the reception.
-His advocacy for those in poverty had affected his clothing choices as he considered their lives and chose to be careful in what he wore.
+His advocacy for those in poverty affected his clothing choices as he considered their lives and carefully chose to wear what he wore.
 Though he could afford good and even “better than,” he chose the best option.

-At the same time, I was turned to talk with a waiter who had come over because another person and I were watching soccer highlights on my phone.
-Soccer is the sport of the world (go Arsenal!) and this man, originally from Turkey, had played in Germany 35 years ago.
-Now he waited tables at a convention center in middle America.
-From a distance, one might pre-judge him to be a poor immigrant without option than working in service roles.
-I was paying attention and discovered he owned a home on the Mediterranean.
+At the same time, I had turned to talk with a waiter who had come over because another person and I were watching soccer highlights on my phone.
+Soccer is the world’s sport (go Arsenal!) and this man, originally from Turkey, had played in Germany 35 years ago.
+Now, he waited tables at a convention center in middle America.
+From a distance, one might pre-judge him as a poor immigrant without options other than working in service roles.
+I paid attention to him and discovered he owned a home on the Mediterranean.
 Yes.
 Indeed.
 He bought it over 30 years ago.
-For the last 25 years worked jobs in the US to make a better hourly wage while spending the winters on the southern coast of Turkey in his home.
+For the last 25 years, he worked jobs in the US to make a better hourly wage while spending the winters on the southern coast of Turkey in his home.
 He is planning to retire there in a year.
+Smart man.

 A trial lawyer in LA.
 A home on the Mediterranean.
 Now pay attention.

 The polls regarding the 2016 election in the US showed a large gap between Donald Trump and Hillary Clinton.
-Everyone was poised to celebrate Clinton’s victory and the interior designers had already had their meetings with the candidate as boxed began to move toward the White House.
-Then the explosion, a BOOM that wasn’t the confetti that looked like shattered glass going off, it was the bombshell that Donald Trump had indeed won the presidency.
+Everyone was poised to celebrate Clinton’s victory and the interior designers had already met with the candidate as boxed began to move toward the White House.
+Then the explosion, a BOOM that wasn’t the confetti that looked like shattered glass going off; it was the bombshell that Donald Trump had indeed won the presidency.
 The world was in shock for at least two days.
-Some still are.

 Pollsters erred in significant ways.
-They missed the subtleties of those who are “moderate,” who live in the middle and who (in this election) didn’t like either candidate.
+They missed the subtleties of those who are “moderate,” who live in the middle states, and who (in this election) didn’t like either candidate.
 They missed the dislike of the candidates and the silence of the moderate majority who didn’t vote at all in the election.
 Only the USC/L.A.Times poll got it right ahead of time.
 They paid attention.
-While most pollsters and press corp members lived in their bubble east of I-95, the USC/LA Times analysts were paying attention across the country.
+While most pollsters and press corp members lived in their bubble east of I-95, the USC/LA Times analysts were paying attention nationwide.
 They looked beyond one-word answers (yes/no) for levels of trust in candidates and levels of commitment to answers over time.
-When we’re dealing with people, we need to pay attention to intangibles not represented by percentages.
+When dealing with people, we need to pay attention to intangibles not represented by percentages.

-See, people are more than a stereotype, a role, or a number.
-The guy in the sweatshirt may make 4x what you do.
-The waiter may own a home you can only dream of vacationing in, and the report you’re looking at to make decisions may be missing the most important data you need… matters like trust, desire, and commitment.
+People are more than a stereotype, a role, or a number.
+The guy in the Minnesota sweatshirt may make 4x what you and I do.
+The waiter may own a home we can only dream of even vacationing in, and the report you’re looking at to make decisions may be missing the most important data you need… matters like trust, desire, and commitment.

-Funny, at that same conference a day later, I was identified by a consulting group to be interviewed; I was a keystone informant!
+Funny, at that same conference a day later, I was identified by a consulting group to be interviewed; They considered me a “keystone” informant!
 Arbor Research Group had worked for a few of this group’s competitors, so I knew their routine in identifying who could help launch a fundraising campaign.
 However, the consultant was not paying attention to me.
-He was preoccupied at the 35,000 foot level.
-He took me through the same eight questions I have seen other consultant groups use.
-He wasn’t really interested in my perspective.
-He just wanted my one-word answers to he could do his job.
-He had no clue that I coached consultants like him on how to do their work better.
-He had no clue that I founded and directed a collective of researchers like him.
+He was preoccupied at the 35,000-foot level of raising money.
+He took me through the same scripted eight questions I have seen other fundraising groups use.
+He wasn’t really interested in my perspective or uniqueness.
+He just wanted my one-word answers so he could do his job and get a number.
+He had no clue I had coached consultants like him on improving their work in doing what he was doing with me.

-So, who around you do you need to pay attention to today?
-Who might be more than you imagine at first glance?
+So, who around us might we need to pay attention to today?
+Who might be more than we imagine at first glance?
 That’s right, everyone is more than we imagine.
 Even those waiting tables so they can feed their kids and pay a few bills.